robtweed/mg-webComponents/TUTORIAL.md

-So the key thing is that you can see that the <tutorial-div-simple> tag was loaded, containing the <div> tag it defines, with the text value defined by the state we specified in our Component assembly definition.
+So the key thing is that you can see that the <tutorial-div-simple> tag was loaded, containing the &lt;div&gt; tag it defines, with the text value defined by the state we specified in our Component assembly definition.

 In other words, our assembly definition: